-This oyster with a pearl craft for kids is the final in our ocean animal series.
+This oyster craft (with a pearl) for kids is part of our ocean animal crafts series.
 And, even though it is super basic, I think that it might be my favorite.
 Anything that is interactive is more fun to make and then play with after.
 And I had another idea…you can turn this oyster craft into a card for someone special.
 What do you think?
 You could even give it to mom for Mother’s Day.

 SUPPLIES FROM THE BAG